Podcast: Play in new window | Download

 - Don’t send too many e-mails because you start to lose track of things.

-- How to send mass e-mails – marketing automation or using mail merge or Tout
+- How to send mass e-mails – marketing automation, cold email software, mail merge or Tout

 - predictablerevenue.com/templates for e-mail templates